Creating a Custom Rocky Linux ISO

 Introduction¶

-You might need to create a custom ISO for many reasons.
-Perhaps you want to change the boot process, add specific packages, or update a configuration file.
+There are many reasons for creating an ISO.
+Perhaps you want to change the boot process, add specific packages at install time, or update particular configuration files.

-This guide will instruct you from start to finish on how to build your own Rocky Linux ISO.
+This guide will instruct you on how to build your own Rocky Linux ISO.

 Prerequisites¶

-- A Rocky Linux 9 DVD ISO image
+- Rocky Linux Minimal ISO image (the DVD image is not required).

-kickstartfile to apply to the ISO - Read the Lorax Quickstart and mkksiso documentation to become familiar with how to create the
+kickstartfile to apply to the ISO.- Read the Lorax Quickstart and mkksiso documentation to become familiar with how to create an ISO.

 Package installation and setup¶